Guidance and Gizmos

 Books on audiotape or CD

 Some individuals with ADHD have an easier time absorbing the spoken, rather than the written word.
 Others find that listening to the book while reading along helps them stay focused.
-BORROW FROM rfbd.org (Recording for the Blind & Dyslexic), or BUY FROM audible.com.
+BORROW FROM learningally.org (Learning Ally), or BUY FROM audible.com.

 For children with ADHD or LD who have trouble organizing thoughts in a sequential, written form, mind-mapping (aka graphic organizing, visual thinking) software or devices provide the freedom to express ideas in a visual format, record them as they come, and link them together later to create an outline.
 BUY FROM inspiration.com (Kidspiration for grades K-5, or Inspiration for grades 6-12.).